Limos

 In Greek mythology, Limos (Λιμός) is the personification of famine or hunger.
 Of uncertain sex, Limos was, according to Hesiod's Theogony, the offspring of Eris (Strife), with no father mentioned.
 Like all of the children of Eris given by Hesiod, Limos is a personified abstraction allegorizing the meaning of the Greek word limos, and represents one of the many harmful things which might be thought to result from discord and strife, with no other identity.

 Limos was held in particular regard at Sparta.
-The equivalent in Roman mythology is Fames.
+The name of Fames, a figure in Roman mythology, is a translation of Limos.

 Sex

 Ancient Greek is a gendered language, and the gender of the Greek word limos can be either masculine or feminine.
 The same gender uncertainty applied also to the personification, which could be considered as either a man or a woman.
 At Byzantium there was a statue of Limos as a man, while there was a painting of Limos as a woman at Sparta.